 Teaching and Assessment

 Lectures will be both practical and theoretical, including group work and problem solving exercises.
 You will be expected to spend a large amount of time outside the classroom for background reading to support your coursework assessment.
 In addition you will be required to undertake work placements as part of the programme.
 Assessment will be via assignments, essays, reports, projects, presentations and oral assessment.

-You will require a minimum of 48 (previously 120) UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A* - C, or Grade 4 including Maths and English or a Level 2 equivalent.
+You will require a minimum of 48 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A* - C, or Grade 4 including Maths and English or a Level 2 equivalent.
 Mature applicants with relevant experience who do not have the stated entry requirements are encouraged to apply.